Marutha, India

 Marutha is a town in Nilambur taluk of Malappuram district.
 It is also known as village of Gold Hills.
 The tree Arjuna is also known as tree of "Marutha" and the place Lord Shiva appears as lingam under this Martha tree.

 Etymology

 Marutha is an area encompassing locations such as Mundappoty, Kettungal, School Kunnu, Chakkappadam, Kanjirathingal, Vendekumpoty, Vengapadam, Mathalappara, Maruthakkadavu, and others.
 It is a part of Vazhikkadavu Panchayath and is recognized for its gold deposits along the banks of the Maruthappuzha River.
 Maruthappuzha originates from two streams originating from Devala and Pandalur, merging near Marutha (Randupuzhamukku).
 The last accessible point by bus is Manchakkoodu.
 Some buses end their routes at Chakkappadam, which retains the name Maruthakkadavu to attract passengers.
-Chakkappadam serves as the central hub for social services, government facilities, and community gatherings.
+Chakkappadam is the central hub for social services, government facilities, and community gatherings.
 The primary educational institution in the area is the Government High School at School Kunnu.
 The postal pin code is 679333.

 Nearby towns are Palemad, Vazhikkadavu, Edakkara & Nilambur.